-The Delano Area Chamber of Commerce (DACC) is a member-driven organization, formed to support the Delano business community.
+The Delano Area Chamber of Commerce is a member-driven organization, formed to support the Delano business community.

 It is governed by a board of directors made up of nine volunteer business people and staffed by a part-time executive director.

-Chamber members range from small, one-person, home-based businesses, to the largest businesses and employers in Delano.
+DACC members range from small, one-person, home-based businesses, to the largest businesses and employers in Delano.

 Approximately one-third of the chamber’s members participate by regularly attending general meetings.
 The DACC is fortunate to have many active members.
 The chamber has six committees – business development, economic development, membership, government affairs, ambassadors, and a marketing task force.
 Within these committees, there are sub-committees that assist in executing the chamber’s annual initiatives.
 The DACC is also an active participant in the Spirit of Community Commission, which is an advisory commission to the Delano City Council.
 It is charged with the responsibility to study, investigate, and make recommendations regarding health, safety, community involvement and the fair and equal treatment of all persons who are members of the Delano community.

 Regular general membership meetings are the third Thursday of each month at noon.
-For the location of the next meeting, call (763) 972-6756, or e-mail firstname.lastname@example.org.
+For the location of the next meeting, call (763) 972-6756, or email firstname.lastname@example.org.

 Other events and meetings are posted on the website and communicated to members through e-mail and social media.
 Check out the DACC website at www.delanochamber.com and also find the chamber’s Facebook page.